finopsfoundation/definition/capabilities.md

 # FinOps Capabilities

 These are what the FinOps team does in practice.
+This list is maintained under the TAC's Technical Charter and is an input for programs like the FinOps Certified Platform and FinOps Certified Service Provider.

 ## Understand Fully Loaded Costs
 * Map spending data to the business